How to Apply

 - Completed application materials must be received by PASS prior to their deadline.
 Check their Web site for the application deadline.

-- The completed PASS application and all supporting documents must be received by the graduate orthodontic program admissions committee before August 15 prior to the year in which you wish to enroll.
+- The completed PASS application and all supporting documents must be received by the admissions committee for the Graduate Orthodontics Program by September 1, 2020.

 Factors considered by the Graduate Orthodontics Program Admissions Committee include: